 The thing I hate about these types of inquiries is they are not totally transparent with you.
-They obviously want you to share their post (for free) in something you’ve crafted based on their guidelines about whatever post topic they’ve come up with, but they don’t say that, and they don’t mention anything about compensation.
+They obviously want you to share their post (for free) in something you’ve crafted based on their guidelines about whatever post topic they’ve come up with.
+However, they don’t mention that, and they don’t mention anything about compensation.
 Sometimes they’ll also promise to feature you on their social media channels – but I wouldn’t count on it.
-A retweet should never be currency for the time and energy it takes to write a post like this.
+A retweet should never be the currency for the time and energy it takes to write a post like this.

 My response generally goes like this:

 Generally, I will never hear back, or they’ll let me know they have no budget.
 Often they’ll promise social sharing or “good karma” (yes really) for your post.
-I either then archive it, or politely say thanks but no thanks.
+I either then archive it, or politely say something like:

 I hope these suggestions are helpful.
-I know these replies won’t work in every case, but tailor them to what works for you.
-And if you ever have any questions about how to respond to an inquiry, feel free to comment here or send me an email.
+While these replies won’t work in every case, you an easily tailor them to what works for you.
+And if you ever have any questions about how to respond to a brand collaboration email, feel free to comment here.
+Or you can reach out to me by email for an even quicker response.
 I’ll do my best to send suggestions your way!

 How do you deal with ambiguous or not-so-awesome brand inquiries?